Common Career Mistakes and How to Avoid Them

 Tips for Refocusing Negativity

-- Get help when you can: Ask a mentor for assistance or for colleagues to provide business assistance.
+- Ask for help whenever possible: Ask a mentor for assistance or for colleagues to provide business advice.

 Overcommitting Workload